mwvgroup/pwv_kpno/1.0.0/validation/html/_sources/data_cuts.rst.txt

 this time period.
 The sensor has since been repaired, but occasionally records a non-physical drop in pressure.
 We disregard these measurements by ignoring any meteorological measurements taken for Kitt Peak with a pressure below 775 mbar.
-Here we demonstrate the distribution of pressure measurements taken at Kitt Peak from March 2015 through the end of 2017.
+Here we demonstrate this cut against the distribution of pressure measurements taken at Kitt Peak from March 2015 through the end of 2017.

 .. rst-class:: validation_figure
 .. figure::  _static/pressure_cut.pdf